 - Integration – Google Drive seamlessly integrates with other popular applications, adding to the convenience factor.

-However, Google Drive is not perfect and just like any other application it does have some disadvantages.
+However, Google Drive is not perfect, and just like any other application, it does have some disadvantages.
 First, its security system is not powerful enough and hackers can remove your important data or install viruses onto your server.

 The other disadvantage is its upload and download speeds, which are a bit slow.
 Other than that, Google Drive is a great choice for anyone who wants to increase office productivity.

 If you have any suggestions or questions, feel free to drop them in the comments section below.

 Still having issues?
 Fix them with this tool: